greenbone/docs/src/common/source-build/prerequisites.rst

 Creating a User and a Group
 ---------------------------

-The services provided by the GVM framework should run as a dedicated user and group.
+The services provided by the Greenbone Community Edition should run as a dedicated user and group.
 Therefore a `gvm` user and a group with the same name will be created.

 .. tabs::